FabledSky/objectivity-ai-information-hub/Israel-Palestine/Prehistoric and Protohistoric Era.md

 Evidence from archaeological sites such as Qafzeh and Skhul caves near Mount Carmel suggests that anatomically modern humans (Homo sapiens) lived in the region as early as 300,000 years ago.
 These humans coexisted with Neanderthals, whose presence is also documented in nearby caves such as Tabun.
 The region acted as a critical migration corridor for early humans moving out of Africa into Eurasia.
 Excavations have revealed flint tools, butchered animal bones, and evidence of fire usage, indicating a subsistence strategy based on hunting and gathering.

-#### Mousterian Culture (Circa 200,000 BCE -- 50,000 BCE)
+#### Mousterian Culture (Circa 200,000 BCE - 50,000 BCE)

 The Neanderthals in the region developed a distinctive stone tool culture known as the Mousterian tradition.
 Tools from this era, primarily made of flint, were used for hunting, cutting, and processing animal hides.
-Archaeological evidence points to the sophisticated use of local resources for survival in varying climatic conditions. (*[Cambridge World Prehistory](https://www.cambridge.org/)*)
+Archaeological evidence points to the sophisticated use of local resources for survival in varying climatic conditions.

 #### Emergence of Modern Humans (Circa 100,000 BCE)